microsoftgraph/msgraph-sdk-powershell/src/DevicesApps.DeviceAppManagement/DevicesApps.DeviceAppManagement/docs/v1.0-beta/Update-MgDeviceAppManagementAndroidManagedAppProtection.md

 ```

 ### -CustomBrowserPackageId
-Unique identifier of a custom browser to open weblink on Android.
+Unique identifier of the preferred custom browser to open weblink on Android.
+When this property is configured, ManagedBrowserToOpenLinksRequired should be true.

 ```yaml
 Type: System.String